mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 There's also a chance that a *chunk gets too big and needs to be split*.
 In that case, *mongos would split the chunk*.
 We'll talk more about this in the lesson about *chunks*.
 In the *sharded cluster*, we also have this notion of a *primary shard*.
 Each database will be assigned a *primary shard*, and all the *non-sharded collections* on that database will remain on that *shard*.
 Remember, not all the *collections in a sharded cluster need to be distributed*.

-The config servers will assign a primary shard to each database once they get created.

-But we can also change the primary shard of a database.
+The *config servers will assign a primary shard* to each database once they get created.
+But we can also change the *primary shard* of a database.
 We're just not going to cover that in this course.

-The primary shard also has a few other responsibilities, specifically around merge operations for aggregation commands.
+The *primary shard* also has a few other responsibilities, specifically around *merge operations for aggregation commands*.
 So while we're talking about merging results, I just to point something out here.

-In our example, the data is organized across shards by the name of each player.

-So if the client receives a query about the age of a player, it doesn't know exactly where to look.

-So it's just going to check every shard.

-It's going to send this query to every single shard in the cluster.
+In our example, the data is organized across *shards* by the name of each player.
+So if the client receives a query about the *age of a player*, it doesn't know exactly where to look.
+So it's just going to check *every shard*.
+It's going to send this query to every single *shard in the cluster*.
 And it might find a few documents here, a few documents here.

-And each individual shard is going to send their results back to mongos.
+And each *individual shard* is going to send their results back to *mongos*.

 The mongos will gather results, and then maybe sort the results if the query mandated it.